ZeroTrace Companion

 For HID devices, the on-device command set is documented at ZeroTrace HID scripting.
 The same commands work whether you type them into Companion's terminal, a generic terminal, or a script that pipes them in.

-The three options coexist.
-Use Companion as your default; reach for the Web UI when you're away from your workstation; reach for a generic terminal when you're debugging.
+For BLELogger the three options coexist: use Companion as your default, reach for the Web UI when you're away from your workstation, and reach for a generic terminal when you're debugging.
+For HID and AirLeak, the mobile app is the default.

 Side note: ZeroTrace Proxy and ZeroTrace OSINT